Digital on-screen graphics by country: Turkey

 In Turkey, screen graphics, bugs, or DOGs are known as screen badges.
 On analogue/digital television, screen badges were introduced to TRT1 in 1996 and some private channels had screen badges beginning in the mid-1990s.
-Beginning 1 January 2000, all television channels at the time had screen badges usually located in the top right hand of the screen.
+Beginning on New Year's Day 2000, all television channels at the time had screen badges usually located in the top right hand of the screen.
 However, on 1 January 2010, One got a new theme package and the screen badge was moved down to the bottom right hand of the screen.
 All of the TRT channels' screen badges were on the bottom right of the screen by the end of 2010.

 Commercial TV channels usually place their logos in the top left corner of the screen: among the larger channels Kanal D, Show TV, Fox (now known as NOW) and ATV use the top left, but Star TV uses the top right.
-A similar situation exists in Turkey's neighbor Greece, where most TV channels use the top left corner (including Star Channel, which is not related to its Turkish or Indian namesakes), with only Skai TV using the top right.
+A similar situation exists in Turkey's neighbour Greece, where most TV channels use the top left corner (including Star Channel, which is not related to its Turkish or Indian namesakes), with only Skai TV using the top right.

 The badges are either simplified or transparent during commercial breaks.

 Turkmenistan

-Turkmen TVs introduced DOGs in late 1990s.
-All of Turkmen DOGs are full-color, opaque & displayed on the bottom-left of the screen.
+Turkmen TV introduced DOGs in late 1990s.
+All of Turkmen DOGs are full-colour, opaque and displayed on the bottom-left of the screen.

 Before the late 2000s, there was a golden head appeared on upper right.

 Vietnam

-Vietnamese TV stations started showing their digital on-screen graphical DOGs in 1995.
+Vietnamese TV channels started showing their DOGs in 1995.
 Logos are not removed during commercial breaks, but remain in full-color, unlike their national counterparts in Indonesia (but note the local ones).
-A digital clock and program name may also be shown.
-Some cable channels show its cable provider logo and its logo.
-For example, VTV Cable's channels has the logo of the cable provider on the top-left, and the channel logo on the top-right, 9 channels on VTV (Vietnam Television) has the logo on the top-left, 6 channels on HTV (Ho Chi Minh City Television) channels has the logo on the top-right.
-Other providers and international channels were in the top-right, while K+ in VTV Cable bug used in the bottom-left.
+Free-to-air channels of VTV have the logo on the top-left, while similar channels operated by HTV have the logo on the top-right.
+Since 2013, stations (notably those owned by VTV) began to display a digital clock and the program name at all times.
+Before that, the digital clock was only displayed in the morning.
+On the other hand, cable channels show both its provider's logo and its logo.
+For example, VTVcab's channels have the logo of the cable provider (VTVcab) on the bottom-left, and the channel logo on the top-right.
+Most local and international channels had their logos located in the top-right, while some like K+ and VTVcab channels had their channel bugs shown in the bottom-left.